gvwilson/thirdbit/src/fiction/iffy/index.md

 Aunt Naggie whispered,
 squeezing her foster daughter's hand.

-The center of Old Rothera was a cobbled square with the Marines' headquarters on one side, the hospital on another, and shops Iffy had never been in on the other two.
+The center of Rothera was a cobbled square with the Marines' headquarters on one side, the hospital on another, and shops Iffy had never been in on the other two.